-Details: Staff Comments Project design minimizes privacy impacts to adjacent: -amenity located centrally on the roof away from the edges -Minimized number and reduced size of balconies to the south and north, where the proximity to existing residential is closer. -All balconies have horizontal screens to reduce overlooking -Parking ramp access has full height screens with horizontal bars between columns to minimize visual impact to adjacent.
-Project design minimizes shadow impacts to adjacent: -6th storey floor plate is set back on the north and south side of the building to reduce massing and shadowing creating transition to lower density -All balconies are reduced at 6th floor Plan/document references: A-4.000 Elevations
+Details: Staff Comments Project design minimizes privacy impacts to adjacent townhouses to the North (expected to be listed as development property for sale in coming months) -Minimized number and reduced size of balconies to the south and north, where the proximity to existing residential is closer. -All balconies have horizontal screens to reduce overlooking -Parking ramp access has full height screens with horizontal bars between columns to minimize visual impact to adjacent.
+Project design minimizes shadow impacts to adjacent: -6th storey floor plate is set back on the north and south side of the building to reduce massing and shadowing creating transition to lower density -All balconies are reduced at 6th floor - Amenity spaces on North West corner for Mountain Views Plan/document references: A-4,000 Flevations